RatthewMen/git-project-MATTHEW/README.md

 3.2 (10/5/2025)
     #1
-deleteIndex()
+deleteObjects()
-Modifier and type: static void deletes the index by deleting all the files first and then the index folder itself
+Modifier and type: static void deletes the objects by deleting all the files inside the folder
+    10/7/2025: changed from deleteIndex to deleteObjects (wrongly named)

     #2
 DirectoryTreeGenerator(String directoryPath)
 Modifier and type: static String